Refusal in Language Models Is Mediated by a Single Direction: Jailbreak evaluation

 \autoref{tab:harmbench} shows that the attack success rate (ASR) of our weight orthogonalization methodology is sensitive to system prompts.
+Including the default system prompt in evaluation substantially reduces \textsc{HarmBench} ASR for \textsc{Llama-2} models, while having minimal effect on \textsc{Qwen} models.

-As shown in \autoref{fig:llama_2_chat_system_prompt}, the \textsc{Llama-2 Chat} default system prompt includes explicit guidelines to avoid harmful or inappropriate content.
-These guidelines function as in-context instructions that an instruction-following model will comply with, even if its natural propensity to refuse a request is removed.
-In contrast, the \textsc{Qwen Chat} default system prompt, shown in \autoref{fig:qwen_chat_system_prompt}, is minimal and lacks specific directives about safety or ethics.
-As a result, the orthogonalized \textsc{Qwen Chat} models demonstrate a high ASR even when the system prompt applied, as its system prompt does not have specify guidance to curb harmful outputs.
+As shown in \autoref{fig:llama_2_chat_system_prompt}, the \textsc{Llama-2} default system prompt includes explicit guidelines to avoid harmful or inappropriate content.
+In contrast, the \textsc{Qwen} default system prompt, shown in \autoref{fig:qwen_chat_system_prompt}, is minimal and lacks specific directives about safety or ethics.

+We initially hypothesized that the discrepancy in ASR might be due to the \textsc{Llama-2} system prompt's explicit guidelines, making it particularly effective at enforcing safety guardrails.
+To test this, we applied the \textsc{Llama-2} system prompt to \textsc{Qwen} models, but observed no significant change in ASR, as shown in \autoref{tab:system_prompt_comparison}.
+This suggests that the impact of system prompts on ASR may be model-dependent.

+To investigate \textsc{Llama-2}'s responsiveness to system prompts further, we evaluated the same orthogonalized \textsc{Llama-2 7B} model with 12 diverse system prompts (shown in \autoref{fig:system_prompt_variations}).
+This evaluation revealed substantial variability in ASR scores for \textsc{Llama-2 7B}, with a mean of 30.0\% and standard deviation of 23.3\%, while \textsc{Qwen 7B} maintained a more consistent performance across the same set of prompts, with a mean of 76.7\% and standard deviation of 5.9\%.
+These findings suggest that \textsc{Llama-2} models may be more responsive to system-level instructions than other model families, particularly with respect to safety-related behaviors.
+A more systematic study would be necessary to fully understand these differences, as well as the broader relationship between system prompts and refusal behaviors, which we leave as directions for future research.